 Q: What made you want to start the High School Drug Education Program (HSDEP) at your school?

-A: I have had a lot of friends that have suffered from drug abuse, and I felt that it was essential to do something about the problem before it became too late.
+A: I have had a lot of friends who have suffered from drug abuse, and I felt that it was essential to do something about the problem before it became too late.

 Q: How did you come up with the idea for the program?

 A: I had gone through the HSDEPS at my previous schools, and they are highly successful programs.
-They impact many kids, but I wanted to create a program that would be similar to the HSDEPS but more tailored to what high school students need and want.
+They impact many kids, but I wanted to create a program similar to the HSDEPS but more tailored to what high school students need and want.

 Q: How has it been going since you started the program?